THE HISTORY OF 3D RENDERING IN THE 1990s: Revolutionary decade. Part 3

 The 1990s were the revolutionary decade in video gaming.
 The boom impacted hardware and software and in turn advances in computing accelerated innovations in gaming.

-PC REVOLUTION1
+PC REVOLUTION

 By the middle of 1990s dominance of IBM compatible PCs became established.
 Millions of people got computers at their offices and homes, and powerful devices started to change the world as well as people’s lives.
-The intellectual capabilities of skillful machines seemed universal: in 1997 Deep Blue2 an IBM supercomputer designed to play chess, defeated World Chess Champion Garry Kasparov.
+The intellectual capabilities of skillful machines seemed universal: in 1997 Deep Blue an IBM supercomputer designed to play chess, defeated World Chess Champion Garry Kasparov.

 VIDEO GAMES OF THE 1990s

 The advances in the field are in many ways connected with the names of John Carmack and his team.
-The group consisted of two American programmers, John Carmack and John Romero, an artist Adrian Carmack (no relation with John Carmack) and a game designer Tom Hall, the co-founders of id Software3 an American video game developing company.
+The group consisted of two American programmers, John Carmack and John Romero, an artist Adrian Carmack (no relation with John Carmack) and a game designer Tom Hall, the co-founders of id Software an American video game developing company.
 At the beginning of the 1990s John Carmack operated with 3D computer graphics trying to optimize the software in accordance with the abilities of hardware to create a fast action game Wolfenstein 3D.
 His novelty was the limiting and simplification of the surfaces the computer needed to display.
 Another his novelty was using ray casting technique for calculating the surfaces visible to the player rather than the area around him.
 In this way 3D game engine was developed, with elementary 3D graphics and 2D animated sprites.
 (A game engine is the basic software of a computer game).
 After the first one, modified game engines started to appear with each new game – and with the improving capabilities of hardware.

 The most famous video game at the beginning of 1990s was Wolfenstein 3D created by id Software.